Sport & Exercise

 This is an innovative qualification which provides a holistic approach to develop the academic and vocational skills needed to succeed in the sport and exercise environment.
 By integrating a work-related approach, the programme meets the needs of learners, and of employers, who have informed much of the content.

-This is an award of Teesside University delivered in partnership with Hartlepool College of Further Education and Redcar & Cleveland College.
-You can choose to study at any of the college campuses for the duration of the programme - (part-time and full-time at Hartlepool College of Further Education; part-time only at Redcar & Cleveland College) please contact the college directly for details of delivery days.
+This is an award of Teesside University delivered in partnership with Hartlepool College of Further Education.
+You study at the college campus for the duration of the programme - (part-time and full-time at Hartlepool College of Further Education) please contact the college directly for details of delivery days.

 Key Information Set